softcite/software-mentions/README.md

    tokens/s:     24836.2093
 ```

+In the above example, 24,836 tokens per second is the processing rate of the CRF model with 1 thread (it goes beyond 100K tokens per second with 8 threads).

 optionally you can provide a path to a particular repository of XML files in order to benchmark the text processing processing:

 > python3 runtime_eval.py --xml-repo /my/xml/directory/